zhen-xiao-zhang/zhen-xiao-zhang.github.io/_pages/about.md

 # 🔥 News
+- *2025.07*: Our paper "Heterogeneity-Aware Resource Allocation and Topology Design for Hierarchical Federated Edge Learning" was accepted by IEEE Internet of Things Journal (IoT-J 2025).

 - *2025.01*: Our paper "pFedSAM: Secure Federated Learning Against Backdoor Attacks via Personalized Sharpness-Aware Minimization" was accepted by IEEE International Conference on Communications (ICC 2025).

 - *2024.12*: Our paper "Federated Adaptive Fine-Tuning of Large Language Models with Heterogeneous Quantization and LoRA" was accepted by IEEE International Conference on Computer Communications (INFOCOM 2025).
 (Acceptance ratio: 18.65%)